uablrek/slink-webhook/README.md

 ```

 This will install the webhook in the `slink-webhook` namespace and
 configure it.
-All created or updated PODs will now get
+All created PODs will now get `enableServiceLinks:
-`enableServiceLinks: false` unconditionally.
+false` unconditionally.

 ```
 kubectl create -f - <<EOF